stephenmjerge/psych-research-data-toolkit/README.md

-# Psych Research Data Toolkit
+# PRDT — Psych Research Data Toolkit

 > **Research-use only:** PRDT is a lab notebook for data-cleaning and QA.
 Do not deploy it for diagnosis or treatment decisions unless your workflow is IRB-approved, validated, and overseen by licensed clinicians with HIPAA-compliant safeguards.